Last Updated: October 4, 2019

 Its head chef has over 18 years of experience professionally dishing out classic western fare, plus he grew up in a home that loves to feast, so all the food that you see on the menu will not only be delicious, but it’ll also have that personal touch, as if being cooked by a loved one or friend.

 We tried the Gamberoni Pasta (Olio Style) (S$8.50).
-Fresh prawns were tossed in spaghetti, chilli, tomatoes, broccoli and a hint of white wine to create this simple but classic dish.
+Fresh prawns were tossed in spaghetti, chilli, tomatoes and broccoli to create this simple but classic dish.

 The servings were huge and generous for just S$8.50, there were a total of eight prawns and they were succulent and fresh.
 I loved it that the al dente spaghetti was coated reasonably with oil such that each bite was slurp-worthy smooth and yet not too overpowering.